 Is Malibu Rum Gluten Free?

 Yes, Malibu Rum is gluten free.
-Rum is made from sugarcane juice and molasses and no wheat ingredients are necessary to produce it.
+Rum is made from sugarcane juice and molasses.
+The answer to the question "Does rum have gluten?" is a simple "no" because no wheat ingredients are necessary to produce it.
 Malibu also states on their website that they add no known gluten-derived ingredients to their products.

 Is Smirnoff Ice Gluten Free?